 well as taking part in promoting birding in the Kootenays.
 Despite travelling to bird

 extensively throughout western Canada, the US, Ireland, and Ecuador, his favorite place to

 spend a day of birding remains the flats of Creston..

 Ulrike Sliworsky – Creston, BC

 Ulrike is a birder that lives in Creston.
 She has a science degree from the University of Manitoba with an Ornithology major.
 In addition to re-introducing endangered species such as Peregrine Falcons and Burrowing Owls, she has also banded waterfowl and songbirds.
-She has enjoyed participating in the Audubon’s Christmas bird count for over 30 years in various communities and is now the Coordinator for the Creston Valley Christmas Bird Count.
-Having been a Park Naturalist, she enjoys sharing her love and knowledge of nature especially with her son
+She has enjoyed participating in Audubon’s Christmas bird counts for over 30 years in various communities and is now the Coordinator/Compiler for the Creston Valley as well as the Kuskanook Christmas Bird Counts.
+Having been a Park Naturalist, she enjoys sharing her love and knowledge of nature especially with her son and visiting birders!